-Any actions identified in the Play Equipment Inspection report are initiated immediately or referred the Premises Committee.
+Any actions identified in the Play Equipment Inspection report are initiated immediately or referred to the, Caretaker/ Headteacher/the Premises Committee.
 Where necessary, equipment is taken out of use temporarily until repairs and completed.

 Further details about outdoor play equipment can be found in section G5 of the Children's Services Health and Safety Policy.